-- The CIS co-op program is offered to juniors during their spring semester.
-Students work full-time (35 hours/week) for an organization after a formal interview process that takes place during the fall term.
-In addition, the student attends special seminars and workshops on campus to integrate the co-op experience with our business curriculum.
-The co-op is an intensive 12-credit learning experience. - The CIS internship program is offered to students during the summer between their junior and senior year.
+- The CIS internship program is offered to students during the summer between their junior and senior year.
 This is also a full-time commitment, but only for the summer.
 The summer internship is a 3-credit learning experience. - A CIS minor is available to all non-business majors at Rider. - At the graduate level, there is a Computer Information Systems (CIS) concentration.
 The CIS concentration is an option to all MBA, MAcc, and MOL (Masters in Organizational Leadership) students. - Rider's CIS Department is a member of the Oracle Academic Initiative, the SAP University Alliance and the Microsoft Developer's Network (MSDN). - The CIS and Accounting Departments have joined with East Stroudsburg University and Drexel University in the Cyber-crime and Forensics Institute.
 Rider's Center for Business Forensics offers research and educational programs in fraud and cyber-crime prevention and investigation.